Fatalii vs Scotch Bonnet: Sharp Citrus Cut or Caribbean Heat?

 Fatalii

-Fatalii seeds need warmth to germinate reliably - 80–85°F soil temperature is the target.
-Start them 10–12 weeks before last frost; this is a pepper that rewards patience during the seedling phase.
+Fatalii seeds need warmth to germinate reliably - 80 to 85°F soil temperature is the target.
+Start them 10 to 12 weeks before last frost.

-Once established, the plants grow to 2–3 feet tall with a somewhat open, branching structure.
+Once established, the plants grow to 2 to 3 feet tall with a somewhat open, branching structure.
 They prefer full sun and consistent moisture without waterlogging.

 In containers, a 5-gallon pot works but a 7-gallon gives the root system more room and tends to produce heavier yields.
 The plants are somewhat sensitive to temperature swings, especially cool nights below 55°F, which can stall fruit development.